 Walk up to Gran Vía and check out the shops and theaters.
-I consider this area to be more beautiful at night with all the big city lights.
+I also consider this area to be more beautiful at night with all the big city lights.
 If you plan on doing some shopping, most shops close around 9 or 10pm.
 Primark is a must if you want cheap shopping, but you have to be patient because this store will be crowded with every tourist in Madrid.
-Luckily, there’s toilets, Wi-fi, chargers and couches for shoppers to take a break.
+Luckily, there are toilets, Wi-fi, chargers, and couches for shoppers to take a break.
 A local tip is to go pay and use the fitting rooms on the floor before the last.
 This is the floor with men’s clothes and home accessories.

 This is another huge green area but it might be a bit dry if you go in the summer.
 Casa de campo is mainly for sports like biking and running, but it also has a beautiful lake surrounded by lounge chairs and restaurants.
 Inside Casa de Campo you can find one of the entrances to the Cable Car (Teleferico).
-You can either take it one way from Casa de Campo to Argüelles (where Parque del Oeste is) or viceversa.
-Roundtrip is 6 EUR as of summer of 2019.
+You can either take it one way from Casa de Campo to Argüelles (where Parque del Oeste is) or vice versa.
+Roundtrip is €6 as of summer of 2019.

 Besides the cable car, another great way to overlook Madrid is Moncloa Tower, which is also near the center.
-It’s 3 EUR to go up an elevator and once up, you’ll be in a well ventilated lobby with an amazing bird’s eye view of the city.
+It’s €3 to go up an elevator and once up, you’ll be in a well-ventilated lobby with an amazing bird’s eye view of the city.

 If you prefer the view without protecting glass, then I recommend going up to Círculo de Bellas Artes.
-This rooftop bar charges a 4 EUR cover and tends to have a line but that sunset view over Gran Vía is totally worth it.
+This rooftop bar charges a €4 cover and tends to have a line but that sunset view over Gran Vía is totally worth it.

-One of my favorite places in Madrid is a little further south from the center.
+One of my favorite places in Madrid is a little further south of the center.
 Matadero is off Legazpi metro station on lines 3 (yellow) and 6 (gray).
 It’s an old brick slaughterhouse along the river that is now an art hub.
 It is free to visit and it hosts rotating local art exhibits (naves) along with some free or cheap movie showing in the beautiful theatre.
-There is also a cantina with a lovely patio that serves drinks and pizzas, as well as a larger cafeteria with plenty of outdoor and indoor seating, including a small theatre inside.
-Make sure to check out the calendar for the many free events, such as concerts, food festivals, farmer’s markets, etc. It is also located next to huge, new mall if you prefer to avoid the crowds in Gran Vía.
+There is also a cantina with a lovely patio that serves drinks and pizzas, as well as a larger cafeteria with plenty of outdoor and indoor seating, even a small theatre inside.
+Make sure to check out the calendar for the many free events, such as concerts, food festivals, farmer’s markets, etc. It is also located next to a huge, new mall if you prefer to avoid the crowds in Gran Vía.

 If you’re in Madrid on a Sunday make sure to check out this enormous flea market.
 It begins in Embajadores every Sunday from 8am – 3pm.
 You will find everything from antiques, handmade jewelry and clothes, the cheapest coats and shoes, the most affordable souvenirs made by local craftswomen and men, and anything else you can think of.
-Beware of pickpocketters since it gets very crowded.
+Beware of pickpocketers since it gets very crowded.
 I found that the best times to go are either 9am or 1pm, so as to avoid the rush.